Katriel

 Katriel, Kasriel, or Casriel is a personal name.
 It may be Hebrew-language given name and surname כתריאל, meaning "God is my crown" or "God surrounds and supports me".
-It is the origin of the name of the fictional shtetl of Kasrilevka.
+The name of the fictional shtetl of Kasrilevka ultimately originated from it.
 "Katriel" may also be an alternate spelling of the name Catriel of Argentine origin.
 Notable people with the name include: